datadryad/dryad-app/documentation/submission_flow.md

     * Package sent contains manifest (for URLs) or zip file with metadata files and data files
       * Mrt-datacite.xml, mrt-dataone-manifest.txt, mrt-embargo.txt, mrt-oaidc.xml, stash-wrapper.xml
 5. Notifying of completion
-    * A daemon in a rake task runs to check for updates can be started like `RAILS_ENV=development rails merritt_status:update` or likely will be added to systemd startup scripts on one server.
+    * A system of background jobs ran in Sidekiq will submit the resource
-    * With new updates it updates status for items that have been stored
+    * It updates the status for items that have been stored
 6. UI finishes actions for successfully submitted dataset
     * Sets download_uri and update_uri if needed
     * Changes state to ‘submitted’